Two new COVID-19 cases reported in Cumberland; Lancaster and York see rise of cases

 “The continued rise in cases combined with our increasing deaths from COVID-19 reflects the seriousness of this situation,” Secretary of Health Dr. Rachel Levine said.
 “We need everyone to listen to the orders in place and to stay calm, stay home and stay safe.
 We know that these prolonged mitigation effects have been difficult for everyone, but it is essential that everyone follows these orders and does not go out unless they absolutely must.”

 The department said 33,777 patients have tested negative so far for the disease.
-While those who have died and been hospitalized are in the 65 and older age range, the highest number of patients who have simply tested positive for COVID-19 are in the 25 to 49 age range (41 percent), compared to 28 percent in ages 50 to 64, 19 percent in ages 65 and older, 10 percent in ages 19 to 24, 1 percent in ages 13 to 18, and less than 1 percent in each of the age brackets of 0-4 and 5-12.
+While those who have died and been hospitalized are in the 65 and older age range, the highest number of patients who have simply tested positive for COVID-19 are in the 25 to 49 age range (41%), compared to 28 percent in ages 50 to 64, 19% in ages 65 and older, 10% in ages 19 to 24, 1% in ages 13 to 18, and less than 1% in each of the age brackets of 0-4 and 5-12.

 Concerned about COVID-19?